datamllab/rlcard/examples/README.md

 # Examples
 We provide some running examples.
-A few examples can not achieve good results, especially on large games like Dou Dizhu and UNO.
-We will update the examples if we achieve better results.
+We will update the examples if we achieve better results on large games such as Dou Dizhu, UNO and Mahjong.

 *   `blackjack_dqn.py`: train DQN on Blackjack.
 *   `blackjack_random.py`: run random agents on Blackjcak.